smartcontractkit/functions-hardhat-starter-kit/README.md

 1. Create & fund a new Functions billing subscription by running:<br>`npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here`<br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.<br><br>
 2. Deploy the `AutomationFunctionsConsumer` client contract by running:<br>`npx hardhat functions-deploy-auto-client --network network_name_here --subid subscription_id_number_here --interval time_between_requests_here --verify true`<br>**Note**: Make sure `ETHERSCAN_API_KEY` or `POLYGONSCAN_API_KEY` environment variables are set.
 API keys for these services are freely available to anyone who creates an EtherScan or PolygonScan account.<br><br>
 3. Register the contract for upkeep via the Chainlink Automation web app here: [https://automation.chain.link/](https://automation.chain.link/)
+   - Be sure to set the `Gas limit` for the `performUpkeep` function to a high enough value.
+The recommended value is 1,000,000.
    - Find further documentation for working with Chainlink Automation here: [https://docs.chain.link/chainlink-automation/introduction](https://docs.chain.link/chainlink-automation/introduction)

 Once the contract is registered for upkeep, check the latest response or error with the commands `npx hardhat functions-read --network network_name_here --contract contract_address_here`.